The imperial throne and tomb of Charlemagne in a gilded shrine are top attractions to see in the Carolingian Aachener Dom in Germany.

 Aachen Cathedral (Aachener Dom) in Germany

 Aachen Cathedral is one of the oldest buildings still in use in Germany.
-The central core was constructed around AD 800 as the palatine chapel for Charlemagne in Aachen (or Aix-la-Chapelle in French and sometime English).
+The central core was constructed around AD 800 as the palatine chapel for Charlemagne in Aachen (or Aix-la-Chapelle in French and sometimes in English, and Aken in Dutch).

 Charlemagne was of course not crowned here himself, but the church’s personal ties to the great European leader was the motivation for making it the coronation church for German kings for near six centuries.
 The marble throne of Charlemagne used during these ceremonies is virtually intact and one of the top sights to see in this historic church.